Engee documentation

 Reset state

 The unit resets its state to the initial state by an external signal.
-The reset trigger type is determined by the External reset parameters.
-If a value other than `none' is selected, the block has a reset port with the reset trigger type labelled next to it.
+The reset trigger type is determined by the parameters External reset.
+If a value other than none, the unit has a reset port with the reset trigger type labelled next to it.

 Reset Trigger Types